Brief Instructions

 How to Restart Dr.Web for UNIX Mail Servers

-The script that controls the operation of Dr.Web ConfigD is stored in the standard OS directory (/etc/init.d/ for GNU/Linux; /usr/local/etc/rc.d/ for FreeBSD) and is named drweb-configd.
+The script that controls the operation of Dr.Web ConfigD is stored in the standard OS directory (/etc/init.d/ for GNU/Linux and /usr/local/etc/rc.d/ for FreeBSD) and is named drweb-configd.
 The script has the following parameters:

 Parameter